ishmandoo/ishmandoo.github.io/_posts/2024-08-31-expected-strike-diffence.md

 In this post I'll build a simple catcher framing metric I'm calling Expected Strike Difference.
 The approach is similar to some other recent posts of mine like [this one](/baseball/2024/03/03/team-fielding.html).
-Using [pybaseball]((https://github.com/jldbc/pybaseball)) Statcast data I'll train a classifier to predict whether a pitch will be called a ball or a strike based on the location where it crosses the plate and the measured transverse velocities.
+Using [pybaseball]((https://github.com/jldbc/pybaseball)) Statcast data I'll train a classifier to predict whether a pitch will be called a ball or a strike based on the location where it crosses the plate, the count, handedness of the hitter.
 Then I'll go through every pitch caught by each catcher and count up the differences between the predicted strikes and called strikes.
 This difference theoretically represents the number of extra strikes stolen (or lost) compared to an average catcher.